Lavalierre/ErrorHandler/README.md

 ## Features:
 - Automatic logging errors from server side into separate file
-- Protection from error spam - only one error of the same type per game session will be sent to the server (for example: if there's a ton of errors on the client-side, which are happened in the onRender event)
 - Displaying level of local variables (level = 0 is getstackinfos() itself! level = 1 is the current function, level = 2 is the caller of the current function, and so on)
 - Display name of the function, where error is occurred (**NOTE:** This is disabled by default, to enable it read section Usage)